Zweih/yaylog/README.md

 ## features

-- list installed packages with timestamps
+- list installed packages with date/timestamps, dependencies, size on disk, and version
 - display package versions
 - filter results by explicitly installed packages
 - filter results by packages installed as dependencies